 All doors to residential areas are locked 24-hours a day.
 To discourage unwanted visitors from entering the building, it is important that students do not prop open exit doors.
-If a student sees someone they do not know to be a resident, ask if he/she belongs in the building.
+If a student sees someone they do not know to be a resident, the student should ask if he/she belongs in the building.
 It is also recommended that students keep their room door locked at all times.
 In addition, all overnight guests must register at the hall office.
 It is also recommended for students to close and lock doors and windows while they are out of the room to prevent theft.
 When living on the lower floors of the building, it is particularly important to lock windows.

-The Hall Offices will be open Monday-Friday, noon-10 p.m. and on weekends, noon-3 p.m. and 6p.m-midnight.
+Hours of operations vary between buildings.
 Some of the residence halls may extend the hours on weekdays and weekends.
-Also, Community Advisors (CAs) do security rounds in the building at night.
-In addition, University Police and staff will intermittently rove the building throughout the day/night.
-Community Advisors (CAs) will ask students to comply with the Housing and University policies and will refer instances of policy violations to the University Police or staff on call.
+Each residence hall has desk operations that start at 12 pm.
+Each hall has an on-call staff member that comes on at 7 pm and does safety and security rounds in the evenings.
+In addition, EWU Police and staff will intermittently rove the building throughout the day/night.
+Community Advisors (CAs) will ask students to comply with the Housing and University policies and will refer instances of policy violations to the EWU Police or staff on call.